What is A/R Factoring?

 - AR funding, AR management & credit protection proposal is provided in less than 24 hours

-- The proposal is signed, and closing documents are then sent to the business
+- Sign the proposal, and closing documents are then sent to the business

-- Signed closing documents are returned, and a speedy final due diligence is completed
+- Return the signed closing documents, and a speedy final due diligence is completed

 - Credit protection is provided for existing and future clients